GovTechSG/adex-ug/User Guide/Projects.md

 - **Topic description** – Enter description to the topic
 - **Tags** – Add tags to the topic maximum of 5 tags
 - **Is approval needed for subscription requests?**
-  - **Yes** – Approval is needed from publisher before you subscribe to MQTT Client
+  - **Yes** – Approval is needed from publisher before you can receive data to your MQTT Client
   - **No** – Allows free access to the topic and no approval needed from the publisher

 ![Image not Available](/assets/Fig47.png)